maxsitt/insect-detect-docs/docs/software/programming.md

   LQ frames (e.g. 320x320 px) is synchronized with HQ frames (e.g. 1920x1080 px) in a [script node](https://docs.luxonis.com/projects/api/en/latest/components/nodes/script/){target=_blank}
   on-device, using the respective sequence numbers.
-  - Using the default 1080p resolution for the HQ frames will results in an inference and pipeline speed of **~12 fps**, which is fast enough to track moving insects.
+      - Using the default 1080p resolution for the HQ frames will result in an inference and pipeline speed of **~12 fps**, which is fast enough to track moving insects.
 If 4K resolution is used instead, the pipeline speed will decrease to **~3 fps**, which reduces tracking accuracy for fast moving insects.
 - Detections (area of the bounding box) are cropped from the synced HQ frames and saved to .jpg.
 See the optional arguments to save the full raw HQ frames additionally.